 CDP Ukraine Humanitarian Crisis Recovery FundSupport this Fund

 On Feb.
-24, 2022, Russia’s military began a broad military assault on Ukraine, involving air and missile strikes in main cities, and invasion of ground troops.
+24, 2022, Russia’s military began a broad military assault on Ukraine, involving air and missile strikes in main cities and an invasion of ground troops.

 (Photo: From Feb.
 24 to March 1, 2022, more than 410,000 Ukrainians entered Poland.
 Credit: Polish Border Guard via Twitter)

 CDP’s Ukraine Humanitarian Crisis Recovery Fund focuses on addressing humanitarian needs that arise, particularly among the most vulnerable, marginalized and at-risk populations, such as internally-displaced peoples (IDPs) and refugees, women and children, people with disabilities, older people, LGBTQIA+ populations, and the Roma community.

 Medium and long-term recovery

 This Fund’s focus is on medium- and long-term recovery, ensuring access to basic services and strengthening the protection of those affected by the humanitarian crisis, especially marginalized and at-risk populations.
 This encompasses different sectors, including education, livelihoods and food, health, protection, shelter, and water, sanitation and hygiene.

 The programmatic expertise of CDP’s staff, board and advisory council, paired with an extensive network of international humanitarian experts, guide our grantmaking strategy.